ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 };
 ```

-> Note that a successful form action in SvelteKit can only return status code `200`, so the status option for `message` must be in the range `400-599`, otherwise `{ form }` will be returned with a status of `200`, no matter what the status option is set to.
+> Note that a successful form action in SvelteKit can only return status code `200`, so the status property for `message` must be in the range `400-599`, otherwise `{ form }` will be returned with a status of `200`, no matter what the status option is set to.

 ## Strongly typed message

-The `message` is of type `any` as default, but you can type it with type parameters in `superValidate`:
+The `message` is of type `any` by default, but you can type it with type parameters in `superValidate`:

 ```ts
 const form = await superValidate<typeof schema, string>(event, schema);
 ```

-A string can be a bit limiting though, more realistically there will some kind of status as well, so making a `Message` type can be useful for consistency.
+A string can be a bit limiting, though; more realistically, there will be some kind of status as well, so making a `Message` type can be useful for consistency.

 ```ts
 type Message = { status: 'error' | 'success' | 'warning'; text: string };